The Coffee Tree

 Arabica (Coffea Arabica) accounts for 75% of the world's total production.
 Robusta (Coffea Canephora), which is mostly grown in West Africa and Asia (especially Vietnam) has a much bigger yield compared to Arabica and a higher caffeine content.
 Both species can grow up to 10 meters tall but are usually kept low for harvesting reasons.
 Arabica is self pollinating and the Robusta tree requires cross pollination.

 Once the coffee is mature which takes about three to four years it will start to produce coffee and the process starts with flowers.
-Once the flowers disappear green cherries are left which turn into yellow, orange and then red cherries (for most varietals anyway).
+Once the flowers disappear green cherries are left which turn into yellow or red cherries (for most varietals anyway).
 Once the cherries are ripe they are harvested.

 Arabica coffee prefers to live at relatively high altitude with temperatures of 15-24 C. It is a rather picky tree and likes quite specific conditions compared to Robusta.
 Arabica certainly does not like frost and prefers around 1500 - 2500 mm of rain over a nine month period.